RikClaes/FRAPPE/README.md

 ## Running frappe:
-Frappe works as an importable python package. the ExampleFrappeRuns.ipynb jupyter notbook runs through its current functionality.
+Frappe works as an importable python package.
+The ExampleFrappeRuns.ipynb jupyter notbook runs through its current functionality.
 The X-shooter spectra used in this tutorial can be found in the Example spectra folder

 ## For more information see the Claes et al. 2024